Springvale White Eagles FC

-Springvale White Eagles Football Club is a semi-professional Australian soccer club based in Melbourne, Victoria currently playing in the NPL Victoria 3.
+Springvale White Eagles Football Club is a semi-professional Australian soccer club based in Melbourne, Victoria currently playing in the Victorian Premier League 2.
 Founded by Serbian Australians, they play at the Serbian Sports Centre in Keysborough, Victoria.

 They were founded in 1975 and were in the Victorian Premier League from 1997 to 1999, 2007 and 2011.

 History

 Springvale White Eagles Club was formed in 1975 as Springvale United, and have been known by their current name since 1995.

 In 2002 White Eagles got into the State League Cup Final, losing 4–2 to Westvale.

 In June 2007, the coach Leon Gardikiotis resigned less than a month after replacing from Zoran Trajceski.
 The club president Zoran Stojanovic also resigned.
 In 2008, Springvale White Eagles appointed former Frankston Pines coach Stan Webster, who experienced little success at the club.

 The club was promoted to the Victorian Premier League in 2010, but suffered relegation in their first season in the top flight in the following year.

 In 2012 Springvale were relegated from State League 1, having finished bottom of the league with just 1 win in 22 league games. − They took out the State League 2 South-East title the following season, pipping Dandenong City SC by one point.